neilmacneil123/tone3000-scraper/README.md

 ### How it works:

 1. The scraper navigates to the search page
-2. **Automatically scrolls to load all items** (the site uses infinite scroll)
-   - Scrolls to bottom repeatedly until no new items load
+2. **Automatically iterates through all pages** (using URL pagination)
+   - Navigates through pages: ?page=1, ?page=2, ?page=3, etc.
+   - Extracts items from each page until no more pages found
-   - Typically loads all ~1600+ items in a few minutes
+   - Typically processes 200+ pages with ~1600+ total items
-3. Extracts all item URLs from the loaded page
+3. Collects all unique item URLs from all pages
 4. For each item:
    - Visits the item detail page
    - Clicks the "Download All" button